comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 }
 ```

-From the user perspective it's fairly easy to tell wich of both methods in question has actually been used:
+From the end user perspective it possible to tell whether the primary or fallback method has been used to serve the report:
-Every served report contains a field wich denotes the age of the report.
-This value simply is put together as the time delta between the creation of a report and the time this report has been served.
+Every served report is enhanced with a timestamp that set as the time delta between the creation of a report and the time the report has been served.
-As soon as the reporing-service delegates incoming requests to the fallback method, the age of the served report starts to increase.
+As soon as the reporting-service delegates incoming requests to the fallback method, the age of the served report starts to increase visibly.

 ## Testing

 With our bottleneck set up it should be fairly easy to force the system into calling the fallback method.

-We decide to do so with jmeter.
-Therefore we configure requests to the reporting-service.
+Using jmeter we configure a testing scenario with simultaneous requests to the reporting-service.
 During multiple following test runs we adjust the amount of our simulated parallel users to trigger the expected internal behaviour while keeping an eye on the observable responses.

-Our main setup includes:
-Measurement with 1 aggregation server, 1min test duration, 500ms Hit-Rate per Thread, Historize-Job-Rate 30s, thread pool size: 5
+Basic data of our system under test:
+aggregation-server instances: 1,
+test duration: 60s,
+hit rate per thread: 500ms,
+Historize-Job-Rate: 30s,
+thread pool size for the getReport command: 5

-We conduct test runs with a jmeter thread pool size (=number of concurrent simulated users) of 3, 5 and 7.
+We conduct different test runs with a jmeter thread pool size (=number of concurrent simulated users) of 3, 5 and 7.

 Although we were quite curious, the results pretty much reflect our exceptions.
-When using a jmeter thread count below the size of the service thread pool, the servics calls result in 100% success.
+When using a jmeter thread count below the size of the service thread pool, the reporting-service calls result in 100% success.
-Setting sizes of both pools equal already gives a mall noticeable error rate.
-And setting the size higher than the thread pool results in growing failures and fallbacks, also forcing the circuit breaker into short circuit state.
+Setting sizes of both pools equal already gives a small noticeable error rate.
+Finally, setting the size higher than the thread pool results in growing failures and fallbacks, also forcing the circuit breaker into short circuit states.
-Our measured results a noted in the following table:
+Our measured results are denoted in the following table:

 TABLE: number of concurrent jmeter threads and the resulting average report age
 - 3 threads: 0,78s average age
 - 5 threads: 1,08s average age
 - 7 threads: 3,05s average age

-additionally, after gaining these results, we changed the setup in a way that eliminates the slow connection.
-We did this by moving the current data service to the same machine as the aggregation-service.
+Additionally, after gaining these results, we changed the setup in a way that eliminates the slow connection.
+We did so by moving the current data service to the same machine as the aggregation-service.
-Thus the slow connection has now been replaced with an internal, fast connection.
+Thus, the slow connection has now been eliminated and replaced with an internal, fast connection.
-With this new setup we conduct a final test run, gaining the following result:
+With the new setup we conduct an additional test run, gaining the following result:

 - 7 threads, fast network: 0,74s average age
-By eliminating one part of our bottleneck, the value of report age significantly drops to somewhere close below the first test run.
+By eliminating one part of our bottleneck, the value of report age significantly drops to a figure close below the first test run.

-- the critical point of the entire system is the aggregation due to its slow connection
+# - the critical point of the entire system is the aggregation due to its slow connection
 - remedy 1: scale out (hard to test on our computer which already run so many threads)
 - remedy 2: optimize slow connection (see measurement)
 - TODO statistics / tables